 Did your parents really have to juggle so many demands from your elementary school?

 Does anyone else struggle to get along with a spouse they love?

 Is Kelly from Bible study always ready with the right scripture for every problem?
 Her house must be at such peace.

 You wonder why there seems to be less peace in your home.
-No matter how hard you think, you can’t figure out how to squeeze in more time in the Word.
+You wonder how you can squeeze in more time in the Word when you’re already stretched so thin.
 You want to pray, but you’re not even sure what to say, you’re just so tired.

-Dear struggling mama, God sees you.
+Dear struggling mama, He sees you.
 He sees the scratches and bumps you wipe clean and kiss.
 He sees the fifth dirty diaper you changed today.
-God sees your thoughts, how you constantly try to meet everyone’s demands so they all feel loved and cared for.
+He sees your thoughts, how you constantly try to meet everyone’s demands so they all feel loved and cared for.

 He sees you even when it seems like no one else does.